JiarongGu/ReactCoreTemplate/README.md

 ```
 npm run scss:watch
 ```

+## Server Side Rendering
+because this project used .net core to follow that we need to create a separated bundle for server, which current react-script does not support, so I did some hack

+build in server mode when pass ``--server`` in ``react-app-rewire build``, the bundle will be built in server mode.

+postbuild scripts to move the files from ``build`` to ``dist`` to avoid file clean up by second run of react-script.

+``server.tsx`` uses ``aspnet-prerendering`` as interface wrapper for .net core use

 ## Something about this example
 The example uses redux middleware with react-router-redux (can be replaced by the ConnctedRouter in utils folder),